Archive for category Subject: Printmaking

 Non-Toxic Printmaking || Mark Graver

-Posted by henry in Author: Mark Graver, Medium: Printmaking, Publisher: A&C Black, Series: Printmaking Handbook, Subject: Printmaking on February 1, 2011
+Posted by Henry in Author: Mark Graver, Medium: Printmaking, Publisher: A&C Black, Series: Printmaking Handbook, Subject: Printmaking on Feb 1, 2011

 Say what?
 Seriously, any experienced printmaker will know that the craft can involve some serious hazards from the chemicals and acids that are used and that even casual working needs serious planning and the establishment of some kind of studio area where these things can be handled, contained and disposed of.